 Hoping to cash in on the success of A Hard Day’s Night (1964), producer David Deutsch hired first-timer John Boorman – who later directed Deliverance (1972) – to bang out a quick pop confection starring Britain’s hugely successful Dave Clark Five.

-Instead, Boorman delivered this provocative film about the pressures of pop stardom, where drummer Clark plays TV stuntman Steve, who exits a Meat Marketing Board advertising campaign, steals an E-Type and escapes the city with the campaign star, Dinah (Barbara Ferris) – a vivacious but bored model – for a few days.
+Instead, Boorman delivered this moribund film where drummer Clark plays permanently miserable TV stuntman Steve, who runs out on a Meat Marketing Board advertising campaign, steals an E-Type and escapes the city with the campaign star, Dinah (Barbara Ferris) – a vivacious but bored model – for a few strange days on the run.

 Pursued by a rabid caravan of advertising agency sharks and reporters, the couple encounter junkie beatniks on an army firing range, jaded swingers in Bath (Yootha Joyce is superb), and crushed dreams (finding the island of Dinah’s dreams, they discover it’s only an island at high-tide).

 The film was retitled Having A Wild Weekend for the US market.

 David De Kayser